draganaaz/file-browser/README.md

 - Context menus for actions such as "Add New", "Rename", "Delete", and "Details".
 - Real-time updates when adding, renaming, or deleting files and folders.
 - Input validation to ensure unique and valid file/folder names.
+- Folders are expanded by default when a new folder is created.

 #### 2. Viewer/Editor